 To facilitate trade with Singapore’s trading partners, Enterprise Singapore has signed bilateral and multilateral Memorandums of Understanding (MOUs) and Mutual Recognition Arrangements (MRAs) with several agencies and governments around the world.

 The Singapore Standards Council oversees Singapore’s participation in the development or monitoring of ISO and IEC international standards that are important to Singapore.
-It has set up 11 Standards Committees (SCs) to lead the development and promotion of standards in various industries or technical fields such as biomedical & health, building & construction, chemical, electrical & electronics, environment & resources, food, information technology, manufacturing, quality & safety, services, and trade & connectivity Under these SCs, various Technical Committees and Working Groups are established to undertake the development and promotion of standards.
+It has set up 11 Standards Committees (SCs) to lead the development and promotion of standards in various industries or technical fields such as biomedical & health, building & construction, chemical, electrical & electronics, environment & resources, food, information technology, manufacturing, quality & safety, services, and trade & connectivity.
+Under these SCs, various Technical Committees and Working Groups are established to undertake the development, promotion and review of standards.

 The Singapore Standards Council also promotes the use of international standards.
 SSs are developed when there are no suitable international standards.
 Where relevant, standards developed by regional organizations such as the European Committee for Standardization, national standards bodies such as the British Standards Institution, and other standards development organizations, such as ASTM International, are also adopted as SSs.